ietf-wg-cellar/matroska-specification/codec_specs.md

 Each `BlockAdditional` is coupled with a `BlockAddID` that identifies the kind of data it contains.
 The following table defines the meanings of `BlockAddID` values.

-BlockAddID Value | Definition
+BlockAddID       | Definition
 -----------------|:---------------
 0                | Invalid.
-1                | Indicates that the context of the `BlockAdditional` data is defined by the corresponding `Codec Mapping`.
+1                | The meaning of the `BlockAdditional` data is defined by the Codec Mapping.
-2 or greater     | `BlockAddID` values of 2 and greater are mapped to the `BlockAddIDValue` of the `BlockAdditionMapping` of the associated `Track`.
+2 or greater     | The `BlockAdditional` data correspond to `BlockAdditionMapping` with the same `BlockAddIDValue` as the `BlockAddID`.
 Table: BlockAddID Values{#BlockAddIDValues}

 The values of `BlockAddID` that are 2 of greater have no semantic meaning, but simply